 Modeling

 To identify the burn scars, the hue images were first processed to isolate the pixel values between XX-XX using the extract by attributes tool in ArcMap model builder.
 These values were found to be the primary values that corresponded to the MODIS fire data after visual inspections of the images.
-After this, the extracted components undergo a Boolean test in order to make the processing occur more smoothly for the remainder of the model.
-The raster sections are then converted into vector data to allow for calculations on the geometry of the resultant polygons.
+After this, the extracted components underwent a Boolean test in order to make the processing occur more smoothly for the remainder of the model.
+The raster sections were then converted into vector data to allow for calculations on the geometry of the resultant polygons.

-Upon visual inspection of the false color images, the burn scars appear as mostly soil or light vegetation.
-One of the main distinguishing features of the burn scars themselves is their irregular shape.
+Upon visual inspection of the false color images, the burn scars appeared as mostly soil or light vegetation.
+One of the main distinguishing features of the burn scars themselves was their irregular shape.
 In order to distinguish between burn scars and other features of similar hue, we then compared the vertices of the polygon to the vertices of its corresponding convex hull minimum bounding geometry.
-The ratio of the number of vertices between the polygon and its bounding geometry allows us to isolate the more irregular shapes from the more symmetrical ones.
+The ratio of the number of vertices between the polygon and its bounding geometry allowed us to isolate the more irregular shapes from the more symmetrical ones.

 This should be the focus of the paper - concise, yet explanatory, and highlight the NASA Earth observations utilized and its/their capabilities.
 Include a paragraph or more for each of the following items.
 No word cap, but be thoughtful and keep it in the two to six page range.